matchai/awesome-pinned-gists/README.md

     - [leetcode-solved-box](https://github.com/Pudding124/leetcode-solved-box) - Update a pinned gist to show leetcode solved problem.
     - [leetcode-skills-box](https://github.com/tbeachill/leetcode-skills-box) - Update a pinned gist to show your top leetcode skills.
 - [mal-box](https://github.com/jckli/mal-box) - Update a pinned gist to contain your latest activity from MyAnimeList.
-- [mdl-watching-box](https://github.com/facalz/mdl-watching-box) - Update a pinned gist to contain your currently watching.
 - [medium-stat-box](https://github.com/kylemocode/medium-stat-box) - Update a pinned gist to show your medium stats and latest articles.
 - [movie-box](https://github.com/LuisAlejandro/movie-box) - Update a pinned gist to contain your media center stats from Trakt.tv.
 - [music-box](https://github.com/jacc/music-box) - Update a pinned gist to contain your weekly listening report on Last.fm.